bearz314/gen_Words.py/README.md

 ![Image Demo](readme.jpg "Generate reports from template")

 ## Key idea
 Offices documents since Office 2007 are XML files in a zip container.
 A Word file can be unzipped and have its XML tinkered with.
+See more details on the blog post: https://blog.warmwolf.com/2020/05/generating-word-documents-with-python/

 ## Try it yourself
 1. A MATLAB file `calculations.m` is provided as an example of how data can be output.
 If you do not have MATLAB, you can use the ones in the directory `Matlab Output`.